deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 Langfuse is an open source LLM engineering platform.
 It offers a ton of features to help you understand how your LLM application is performing.

 ### Features
-- Easy integration with Haystack pipelines
-- Capture the full context of the execution
 - Track model usage and cost
 - Collect user feedback
 - Identify low-quality outputs
 - Build fine-tuning and testing datasets
 - Open source
+- as of the time of this writing, free to try out 🤑

 ## Getting started